romannurik/Sketch-ArtboardTricks/README.md

 # Installation

-You can install the plugin with either Sketch Runner or Sketchpacks.
+You can install the plugin with Sketch Runner.

 <a href="http://bit.ly/SketchRunnerWebsite">
   <img src="http://bit.ly/RunnerBadgeBlue" width="160">
 </a>

-Alternatively, just drop the `.sketchplugin` folder into your Sketch plugins folder (**Plugins > Manage Plugins > (settings gear) > Reveal Plugins Folder** to find it).
+Alternatively, just download the latest [release](https://github.com/romannurik/Sketch-FlowExporter/releases) and double-click the `.sketchplugin` file to install.

 # The Commands